xinmiaow/STAT545-hw-Wang-Xinmiao/hw05/hw05_Gapminder.md

 Reorder the levels of `country`
 -------------------------------

+Here, I reorder the levels of country accroding to the maximum populations of each country.

 ``` r
 # Reorder the levels of country based on the maximum populations of each country
 gapminder$country %>%